wp-plugins/icepay-online-payment-plugin-for-wp-ecommerce/readme.txt

 = Does this plugin work with other Webshop Plugins? =

-This Online Payment plugin *only works with the WP e-commerce plugin for you WordPress webshop*.
+This Online Payment plugin *only works with the WP e-Commerce plugin for you WordPress webshop*.
 Are you looking for other Online Payment modules for Webshop software?
 Find the complete overview op webshop modules on our [website](http://www.icepay.com/webshop-modules "ICEPAY Webshop Online Payment Webshop Modules").

 = More information? =
 Visit our website for more information about this plugins, our accounts and the online payment methods we offer: [ICEPAY online payments](http://www.icepay.com/ "ICEPAY website").